danielFields/Data-Engineering-Simulated-Pipeline/README.md

 The script `Redshift ETL\provision_redshift.py` creates a redshift cluster.
 Then, `Redshift ETL\data_to_redshift.py` will allocate JSON data from S3 to Redshift sequentially.

-First, staging tables for crime data,`STAGING_NYC_CRIME`, and property sales data, ,`STAGING_NYC_PROPERTY_SALES` are created and the raw JSON data from S3 is copied in.
+First, staging tables for crime data,`STAGING_NYC_CRIME`, and property sales data, ,`STAGING_NYC_PROPERTY_SALES` are created and the raw JSON data from S3 is copied in using the `COPY INTO` command and a custom jsonpath file (uploaded to S3 as well).
+Both the Crimes Data and Property Data have their jsonpath files stored in their directories in this repo for demonstration.

 Then, the raw crimes data is `STAGING_NYC_CRIME` is used to make the `CRIMES` table which creates a few indicator columns, trims whitespace on character columns, and creates the _primary key_ used in the table, `HOUSING_NAME_KEY`, which is the neighborhood name in all capitals.